 This lack of inner love, calm or contentment which leads them to their self destuctive habits characterized by addicts is described in Oriental medicine as "empty fire," "yin deficiency" and "constrained or stuck liver Qi or stuck emotions."
 Because the root cause of addiction comes from the body, mind, emotion and spirit disharmony, transformation and recovery is attainable energetically through Oriental medicine and western self-relations psychotherapy.

-My approach or clinical protocol in the holistic integrated drug-free TCM treatment of addiction especially chemical dependency includes ear and body acupuncture, Chinese herbal formulas and nutrition, acupressure and reflexology, emotional healing and guided meditation, Qigong and pranic healing with spiritual psychotherapy, and Solution Focused Addictions Counselling.
+My approach or clinical protocol in the holistic integrated drug-free TCM treatment of addiction especially chemical dependency includes ear and body acupuncture, Chinese herbal formulas and nutrition, acupressure and reflexology, emotional healing and guided meditation, medical cannabis (depression, anxiety, PTSD, insomnia and chronic pain), Qigong and pranic healing with spiritual psychotherapy, and Solution Focused Addictions Counselling.

 During my first session which takes about two hours or more with my client, I explain what to expect from the treatments, ask their personal history and symptons, look at their tongue, feel their pulse, teach emotional healing techniques, twin hearts meditation and circulation of energy which they have to do between treatment sessions, recommend books and give them handouts to read and study, prescribe herbal formulas appropriate for their constitutional and symptomatic symptons, and perform ear and body acupuncture with acupressure and pranic healing.
 For emotional and spiritual support, I encourage them to get counselling and join appropriate groups such as A.A., N.A. or meditation groups to their liking.
 Their goal of the meditation practices, counselling and attendance in support and meditation groups is not only recovery from the harmful addictive substances, processes and activities but also at the same time fill the inner void or lack of love by self loving rather than self destruction through the courage to return to love.